Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Trail Joins Secondary Road towards Carballo on day one of the Camino FinisterreTrail Joins Secondary Road Towards Carballo

 The climbing does not cease with the merging of the road!
 It continues to climb, past a cool fountain, below, and all the way to Carballo, not quite a kilometer farther on!
-When you see the radio tower, (not pictured), you will know you are at the top!
+When you see an opening in the trees, you will know you are at the top!

 You could stop and rest here at this lovely fountain, as it is only a few hundred meters from the top, after about 13.5 kilometers into the day.
 The steep climb is approximately 2.4 kilometers in total.